5G-MAG/rt-mbms-examples/flute-ffmpeg/README.md

 ### Start the rt-mbms-wui

-Find more information at the [rt-mbms-wui](https://github.com/5G-MAG/rt-mbms-wui) for details repository
+Find more information at the [rt-mbms-wui](https://github.com/5G-MAG/rt-mbms-wui) repository.

 #### Other players